-Treasure: The three objects in the fungus weird's pool are a masterwork heavy steel shield, a masterwork suit of half-plate armor with the broken condition, and a +1 light mace.
+Treasure: The three objects in the fungus weird's pool are a steel shield, a broken suit of platemail armor, and a +1 mace.

 Catacombs Level

 The walls, floors and ceilings on this level are crafted from the finest polished marble.
 The architectural features are otherwise the same as those encountered on the ground level.